vidjil/vidjil/doc/locus.md

 this is usally enough to detect  dominant clones with something like a few hundred reads, but quantification is more limited.
+For such libraries, it may be worth to set up a [post-sequencer workflow](http://www.vidjil.org/doc/workflow/) to work with smaller files.

 ## Read length